musevlt/mpdaf/doc/cubelist.rst

 Cube lists and combination
 **************************

-The `~mpdaf.obj.CubeList` and `~mpdaf.obj.CubeMosaic` classes
+The `~mpdaf.obj.CubeList` and `~mpdaf.obj.CubeMosaic` classes manage
-allows to manages a list of cube FITS filenames, and to combine the cubes using several methods (median, sigma clipping).
+lists of cube FITS filenames, and allow one to combine cubes using several methods (median, sigma clipping).